Federal Direct Student Loans

 - The school is notified of the PLUS application within 48 hours.
 The Office of Financial aid will review the PLUS Loan information, update the student’s financial aid award, and send an email notification of the updated financial aid award.

-- Repayment begins 60 days after the loans have fully disbursed, but PLUS borrowers have the option to defer repayment until after the student graduates.
+- Repayment begins 60 days after the loans have been fully disbursed, but PLUS borrowers have the option to defer repayment until after the student graduates and through the student’s 6-month grace period.
 The loan has a ten-year term.

 - Interest rate and fee information is available at Studentaid.gov.
 The interest on this loan begins to accrue when it is disbursed to the student’s account and continues to accrue until the loan is paid in full.